Ranbir Singh Pora: History

+R. S. Pura was known as Nawashehar during the rule of the Dogra Rajput Rajas of the Dev Dynasty of Jammu from Raja Jambulochan to the 18th century.
+When Maharaja Gulab Singh of the Dogra dynasty, became the first ruler of Jammu and Kashmir.
+After his death, his son Ranbir Singh became the Maharaja of Jammu and Kashmir.
+Under his Rule he changed the name to R. S. Pura.
+Before independence, this area was regularly visited by the Jaddi people of Dalowali who used to carry sugarcane to Nawanshehar (R. S. Pura) Sugar Mills.
+Before 1947 there was a large sugar mill in RS Pura.
+It was the first planned town in the state.

+Prior to 1947 the only rail station in Jammu and Kashmir was at R. S. Pura.
+There was an old station in the city, which had train services to Sialkot junction, now in Pakistan.
+The station was also linked with Wazirabad and Narowal (both in Pakistan).
+The station was built around 1867.

 Geography

 Named after Dogra Maharaja Ranbir Singh, Ranbir Singh Pura is located at 32.63°N 74.73°E. It has an average elevation of 270 metres (886 feet above sea level).
-The daily mean temperature in this region is ~6 °C in winter and ~44 °C in summer.
+The daily mean temperature in the region is ~6 °C in winter and ~44 °C in summer.

-It is nearly 24.5 km towards south from district headquarter Jammu and about 320 km from state capital Srinagar.
-It is mainly connected though road with the main city.
-This area has up to date bus service.
+It is 24.5 km south of district headquarter Jammu and about 320 km from state capital Srinagar.
+It is mainly connected though road with main cities.
 R.S.
-Pura is approx. 22 km away from Jammu Tawi Railway Station and nearly 15 km away from the airport.
+Pura is approx. 22 km away from Jammu Tawi railway station and nearly 15 km away from the airport.
 It is located on the Indo-Pak border Suchetgarh which is 33 km away from the district headquarters of Jammu.

 It is a major Tehsil having 194 villages as per 2011 census.
-Main languages spoken by the people of this area are Punjabi, Dogri, Hindi and Urdu.
-The main road linking R.S Pura was once the bus route from Jammu to Sialkot (Pakistan) and this route was so popular that there were several inns built on the route by the Maharaja of Jammu and Kashmir.
+The main languages spoken by the people of this area are Punjabi, Dogri, Hindi and Urdu.
+The main road linking R.S.
+Pura was once the bus route from Jammu to Sialkot (Pakistan) and this route was so popular that there were several inns built on the route by the Maharaja of Jammu and Kashmir.

 Suchetgarh (Indo-Pak border) is nearly 35 km from Jammu City and 10.3 km from R.S Pura.
-This post was set up after first war over Kashmir in 1947-48.
+This post was set up after first war over Kashmir in 1947–48.
 Prior to independence there used to be an Octroi post for collection of taxes at Suchatgarh.
 Now it is used as a Border Security Post.
 Near the vicinity of this post there lie a Prehistoric and Raghunath temple which have their own importance.
 Within the temple complex there is an old Sarai which was used as a halting place for travelers.

-This area has not only historical importance as quoted above but is a land of warriors and heroes like NaibSubedarBana Singh recipient of Paramveer Chakra who recaptured the Qaid-e-Aazam post from Pakistan intruders and is now being named as Bana Post.
-The atmosphere of R.S.
-Pura is filled with courage and patriotism.
-Most of the boys of this area has utmost zeal to serve their nation by joining army.
-Number of soldiers exhibited their bravery in the Kargil war in 1999 such as Lance Naik Devinder Singh and SepoyJanvir Singh.
+This area has not only historical importance as quoted above but is a land of warriors and heroes like Naib Subedar Bana Singh, a recipient of Paramveer Chakra who recaptured the Qaid-e-Aazam post from Pakistan intruders and is now being named as Bana Post.